winduum/winduum-docs/docs/docs/colors.md

 # Colors
 There are few types of colors with various areas of use.
-Colors are defined in [Themes](themes).
+Colors are defined in [Theme](/docs/base/theme).

 ## Common